BeatrizSanssi/pwd/README.md

 For a complete list of requirements, refer to #9.

+The user should be able to log out from the socket when closing the messenger app (#21)

+The messenger app indicates when the socket is connected, when a message is sent and when a message is recieved with a unic sound for each event (#22)

 ## 4. The Custom sub-app

 As a third application, you are supposed to let your creativity come into play.
 Think of an application that you want to create and do that as your third application!
 Why not use this opportunity to try out some of the APIs in the browser that we still have not used?